-If you’ve filed for bankruptcy, a debt collector is the last person you should be hearing from.
+If you’ve filed for bankruptcy, you should not be hearing from debt collectors.

 If you have already filed your bankruptcy petition for debt relief, your debt collectors’ harassing phone calls, e-mails, and letters should have stopped by now.
 Any lawsuits, foreclosure proceedings, and/or auto repossession(s) should have come to a screeching halt.